 Even though it’s tiny and tough to get to, Bingin is still home to quite a few guesthouses, restaurants, and surf shops.
 They definitely cater to surfers, as the challenging waves here are what spurred the development of the tourism industry in the first place.

 So is it worth the effort to reach Bingin if you’re not a surfer?
 Absolutely!
+I’m not a surfer, and I love it there.
 When you come here at low tide it’s really beautiful to walk around and take photos.

 Be sure to stick around for the postcard-worthy sunset.
 Then sit down for some grilled seafood and a drink with your toes in the sand before making your way back up.
 Or just go ahead and stay here!
 This is definitely a cool home base to have for a few nights in Bali.
 Find Bingin on the map here.